mcneel/developer.rhino3d.com/content/en/guides/scripting/scripting-component/index.md

 ![](12.png)

-Lets add another output named **total** and add a few more lines to the script to compute a total of the given inputs:
+Let's add another output named **total** and add a few more lines to the script to compute a total of the given inputs:

 ```python
 import Rhino